 ||Geriatric Lifestyle Assessment (3 Cr)|

 Approved Practicums Related to Gerontology (3-6 Credits)

 Practicums related to gerontological issues may also be used to meet minor program requirements.
 Practicum courses are individualized and represent an applied or practical side of the minor which are offered by various departments.
-A maximum of 6 credits may be from practicum courses, which must be approved by the Gerontology Minor Committee.
+A maximum of 6 credits may be from practicum courses, which must be approved by the Gerontology Program Chair.